LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 indicator: both
 ---

-In this tutorial, you walk through how to link your bot to LiveEngage, ending with an integration that transfers to a human.
+In this tutorial, you walk through how to link your bot to LiveEngage, ending with an integration that transfers to a human agent.

 ### Step 10: Configure LiveEngage